-The MCA proposes to provide locally administered business loans and grants to support growth Plans.
-These are vital as several SCR businesses did not meet the criteria to access support from central government.
-Additionally, this support will not just sustain businesses, but will allow them to grow and effectively respond to the new normal.
+locally administered business loans and s.
+These are vital as several SCR businesses cess support from central government. not just sustain businesses, but will ively respond to the new normal.

-This is about deploying a range of flexible investment mechanisms to support the adaptation and survival of viable companies and accelerate growth.
-It includes grants, loans and patient equity investment to help companies struggling with short-term market conditions to survive; to seed innovation and encourage start-ups, and allow businesses to invest, adapt, and grow without over-leveraging.
+e of flexible investment mechanisms to rvival of viable companies and accelerate as and patient equity investment to a short-term market conditions to d encourage start-ups, and allow d grow without over-leveraging.

-Support would be structured to incentivise and advance innovation from concept to commercialisation, support strategic growth sectors (including advanced manufacturing, health and wellbeing, modern methods of construction and clean energy), workforce upskilling and the Net Zero transition.
+to incentivise and advance ommercialisation, support strategic anced manufacturing, health ods of construction and clean and the Net Zero transition.

-Also includes support for business and entrepreneurs to explore different ownership models and structures (including equity/ stock issues and mutualisation) and enabling changes to allow this.
+ness and entrepreneurs to explore ad structures (including equity/ stock enabling changes to allow this.